hexxone/TeleJelly/README.md

 4. Choose to run Profile `Docker Test`
 5. Afterward Jellyfin with TeleJelly should be reachable under: <https://jellyfin.localhost:8443/>

 > Note: the "invalid" SSL certificate warning is normal.
-You can however easily get a "real" one working with traefik.
+You can, however, get a "real" one working with traefik with ease.

 ### Contributing